alrichardbollans/spatial-preposition-annotation-tool/README.md

 Installing Python is generally easy, and nowadays many Linux and UNIX distributions include a recent Python.
 Even some Windows computers (notably those from HP) now come with Python already installed.

-For guidance installing python3 on your machine see https://wiki.python.org/moin/BeginnersGuide/Download
+For guidance installing Python on your machine see https://wiki.python.org/moin/BeginnersGuide/Download

 ### Contact
 If you have any comments, queries or want to ask about extensions of the tool to fit your needs dont hesitate to get in touch!